Best Games Like Monster Hunter

 This is achieved by traversing an open-world and honing your skills in fast-paced combat that supports a wide variety of playstyles.

-The end result is a Monster Hunter-like game that moves at a much brisker pace with occassional breaks to upgrade equipment and unlock new powers.
+The end result is a Monster Hunter-like game that moves at a much swifter pace with occasional breaks to upgrade equipment and unlock novel abilities.

-Formerly a PlayStation-exclusive, Horizon Zero Dawn is was ported to PC where it greatly benefits from a thriving modding scene.
+Formerly a PlayStation-exclusive, Horizon Zero Dawn is was ported to PC where it substantially benefits from a flourishing modding scene.

 Aside from that, the game has much in common with Capcom’s creature slaying franchise when it comes to aesthetics and gameplay.